3cqs-coder/SymBot/docs/README.md

 ### Configuration

 The currencies shown in the Portfolio total are the same ones configured in **Configuration → Exchange Settings → Order Settings** under **Balance Currencies**.
 These are stored in `config/app.json` under `bots.exchange.default.account_balance_currencies`.

+## Transaction Export

+SymBot can export your closed deals as a per-transaction CSV file that you can import into popular cryptocurrency tax software such as Koinly, CoinTracker, or CoinLedger.
+You'll find it in the sidebar under **Tools & Settings → Transaction Export**.

+This is different from the CSV download on the **Deals History** page: that file has one row per deal (a summary of each completed deal's performance), whereas Transaction Export writes one row per individual buy and sell.
+Use Deals History to review how your deals performed, and Transaction Export when you need a per-transaction file for tax software.

+Each buy (base order and every safety order) and each sell is written as its own transaction row, including the exchange fees SymBot recorded for that order, in the widely supported "Universal" column format these tools expect (Date, Sent, Received, Fee, and so on).
+Dates are written in UTC.

+**How to use it:**

+- Leave the **Closed from** and **Closed to** dates empty to export every closed deal (recommended — let your tax tool sort transactions into tax years), or set a range to pull the deals that closed within it.
+The range filters by each deal's **close** date; a deal's earlier buy orders are always included so your tax software can match every sale to the purchases that built it, so you may see some transaction dates earlier than your start date.
+- Optionally choose a single **Bot** to limit the export to that bot's deals only.
+- Tick **Include sandbox deals** if you want paper-trading deals included.
+By default they are excluded, since they are not real transactions — so if you run only sandbox deals and get an empty file, this is why.
+- Click **Download CSV**.
+The file is named after your instance so exports from multiple instances stay distinct.

+**Important — please read:**

+This is a convenience feature, **not** a tax report.
+SymBot exports the transactions it executed on this account; it does **not** calculate your taxes, gains, or cost basis.
+Your tax software does that, using your complete account history.

+Cryptocurrency tax rules differ from country to country and change over time — including how cost basis is calculated, whether holdings are tracked per-wallet or pooled, and what counts as a taxable event.
+SymBot only sees its own deals, not everything in your exchange account (manual trades, transfers, deposits, or activity from other tools), so it deliberately exports **raw transactions** and leaves all tax calculations to software built for your jurisdiction.

+Because of this, the export may be incomplete for your overall tax picture, and if you also connect the same exchange to your tax software directly (for example by API), you should **not** import both or your transactions will be counted twice.

+SymBot and this export do **not** constitute tax advice.
+Always review your transactions and have your tax return prepared or reviewed by a qualified tax professional in your country.
+See also the [Disclaimer](#disclaimer).

+> **Note:** Exports covering a very large number of deals may take a little time to generate and can briefly affect system performance while running.

+## System Health

+The **System Tools** page shows a **System Health** card with an at-a-glance readout of the running instance: memory usage, uptime, active deal count, and CPU load, plus host memory, the SymBot version, and the process ID.
+The **Load** figure is shown as a percentage of the machine's CPU cores — a value that's meaningful without knowing the core count (50% means the box is working at half its core capacity) — and is color-coded green, amber, or red as it rises, matching the Risk % convention used elsewhere.
+The sub-line shows the raw 1-minute / 5-minute / 15-minute load averages and the core count for anyone who wants the underlying numbers; on platforms that don't report load (e.g. Windows) it shows just the core count.
+A compact version of the same information (uptime, memory, active deals, and load) also appears on the instance home page.
+Both refresh automatically every 30 seconds.

+The memory figure is reported accurately for how the instance is running.
+When SymBot runs **standalone** (its own process), the card shows real process memory (RSS).
+When an instance runs as a **Hub worker** (several instances share one process), RSS is process-wide and cannot be attributed to a single instance, so the card instead shows the memory genuinely attributable to that instance (heap + external + array buffers) and clearly notes that the process RSS is shared.
+This mirrors how the Hub dashboard attributes per-instance memory, so the number is never misleading in either mode.

+The same data is available over the API at `GET /api/system/health` (see the API section).

+## Trading Journal

+The **Trading Journal** turns your completed deals into a running record with no manual bookkeeping.
+Every closed deal automatically becomes a journal entry showing the pair, its deal ID (so multiple deals on the same pair are easy to tell apart and reference), the bot, when it closed, how long it ran, the profit (percent and amount), and how many safety orders were used — so the journal is useful the moment you open it, with nothing to fill in.

+For any entry you can add your own free-form **notes** (why you started it, what you'd do differently, anything worth remembering), which are saved with that deal.
+You can filter the journal by bot and by date range.

+If you have AI enabled (see [Artificial Intelligence (AI)](#artificial-intelligence-ai)), each entry also offers a **Generate AI reflection** button that writes a short, factual summary of how the deal went based on the deal's own data.
+The reflection is saved with the entry and can be regenerated at any time.
+When AI is not enabled, the journal works exactly the same minus that button.

+**At-a-glance stats.** Above the entries, a summary strip reflects every deal matching your current bot/date filter (not just the visible page): total deals, win rate (with the win/loss split), total realized profit/loss, average hold time, your current win-or-loss streak, and your best and worst deals by percentage.
+These use the same definitions as the dashboard — a "win" is any deal closed in profit — so the numbers line up with what you see elsewhere.
+While the figures are being computed a brief **Processing deal data…** indicator is shown in place of the strip, so it's clear the numbers are still being worked out rather than appearing to jump in.
+Computed figures are cached briefly per filter, so returning to a filter you've already viewed shows them right away; tagging a deal's mood refreshes them.

+**Mood tagging and the mood-vs-outcome view.** Each entry lets you tag how the deal went with a single mood — planned 🎯, confident 😌, neutral 😐, anxious 😰, or gambled 🎲 (tap the tag again to clear it).
+Once you've tagged some deals, a **Mood vs. outcome** panel shows the win rate and average profit for each mood, so you can see how your own state of mind lines up with your results — often the most useful thing a trading journal can show you.
+The panel is deliberately observational: it reports what happened and shows the sample size next to each mood, and it does not tell you what to do or imply that a small sample proves anything.

+The journal loads the most recent entries first, a page at a time.
+If you have more history than the current page, a **Load more** button appears at the bottom to pull in the next page — so accounts with a long history of closed deals stay fast and don't load everything at once.

+Your note and the AI reflection are managed independently.
+You can delete just the note (a **Delete note** button appears once a note is saved) or just the reflection (a small **×** on the reflection itself), each with its own confirmation.
+Deleting one leaves the other in place, and neither affects the underlying deal — the auto-generated entry always remains; only the piece you removed goes away.

+Notes and AI reflections are stored with each deal, so they persist and appear alongside the auto-generated facts whenever you revisit the journal.

+The journal is also available over the API: `GET /api/journal` (supports `botId`, `from`, `to`, `limit`, and `skip` query parameters for filtering and paging), `GET /api/journal/stats` (the summary + mood-vs-outcome figures for the same filter), `POST /api/journal/note`, `POST /api/journal/mood` (body: `dealId`, `mood` — one of the mood ids, or empty to clear), `POST /api/journal/narrative`, and `POST /api/journal/delete` (which takes a `part` of `note`, `narrative`, or `all`).
+See the API section for authentication details.

 ## Artificial Intelligence (AI)